prestonlau/prestonlau.github.io/_libraries/maps.md

   }
 </style>

+<h1>A single codebase, running seamlessly on any device</h1>

-OMH Maps is an Android client library that makes it easy to integrate maps on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+OMH Maps Client Library is an Android SDK that simplifies the integration of maps on both Google Mobile Services (GMS) and non-GMS devices.
+It provides a unified interface and components for a consistent map experience, eliminating the need for separate codebases for different Android builds.
+This repository contains a detailed Getting Started guide to help developers learn and effectively implement the OMH Maps Client Library into their Android projects.

-With the OMH Maps Client Library, you can easily add Google Maps, OpenStreetMap, and other third-party maps to your applications, regardless of whether the device has GMS or not.
-The library takes care of the technical details, providing a unified interface and components for a consistent map experience.
+For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
+The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps and OpenStreetMap).

 <div class="container pt-6 pb-6">
   <div class="row">